tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_parameters.md

 ## Color coding parameter values

-When you list the parameters and endpoint definition, it can help to color code the parameters.
-This makes it clear what's a parameter and what's not in the endpoint.
+When you list the parameters in your endpoint, it can help to color code the parameters both in the table and in the endpoint definition.
+This makes it clear what's a parameter and what's not.
+Through color you create an immediate connection between the endpoint and the parameter definitions.

 For example, suppose your endpoint definition is as follows: